ShuolBDe/simpleScroll/README.md

 	 * id : which the elements will be appended to

-	 * className : divs' className
+	 * className : the set of <node>'s className

 	 * direction : scroll direction(h:"horizontal"/v:"vertical")

-	 * num : number of li's length the re-construct will show
+	 * num : numeric of elements u want to show in shown area

 	 */